signadot/plugins/src/postgres/helm/README.md

       namespace: staging
     customizations:                           # how to fork the workload specified by forkOf
       env:                                    # define environment for containers in fork.
-      - name: DBHOST                          # environmental variable name.
+      - name: DBNAME                          # environmental variable name.
         valueFrom:                            # dynamic value, determined when the fork is created.
           resource:                           # value taken from sandbox resource
             name: psql                        # the resource is named 'testdb' in this sandbox.